MAD9137/f2024/docs/modules/week4/create-ios-projects.md

 You are now ready to code.

 :::tip
-You will want to only use Xcode to modify files, folders and assets for your project, instead of manually through the Finder in your OS.
+You should only use Xcode to modify the folders, files and assets for your project.
+Do not manually edit the content through the mocOS Finder.
 :::

 This next video will walk you through the steps needed to create an iOS project in Xcode: